Education in Rwanda: ICT in education

 Some students have been studying through the African Virtual University which is allowing students to learn online while being taught by lecturers from other countries.

 In October 2006, the NEPAD e-Africa Commission launched a project to further develop ICT in Rwandan schools.
 The project will link up schools across Africa, including primary and secondary levels, and is intended to grow; eventually it will incorporate all Rwandan secondary schools.

 Two institutions are heavily involved in ICT education - KIST (Kigali Institute of Science and Technology) and KIE (Kigali Institute of Education).

 Since 2005, KIE has been involved in an ICT in education initiative as part of the larger EdQual project, funded by the UK Department for International Development DfID and involving four African partner countries.
 The EdQual initiative in Rwanda has been working with teachers in twelve primary and secondary schools in Rwanda.
 Through a programme of workshops and activities in schools, teachers have been developing their own ICT skills and using ICT to support teaching and learning of science and mathematics.
 Another small-scale EdQual project study has compared NEPAD e-Schools in Rwanda and Kenya.

-In 2021, the Government of Rwanda launched the Rwanda Education Quality Improvement Program RwandaEQUIP. designed to increase the use of technology in education as a means to improve teaching and learning within the classroom.
-The program is currently deployed in 761 public primary schools.